I’m not one to complain about a holiday. A day off is a day off, and it’s healthy.

 So… take a few minutes today to make sure your beneficiary designations are in good order.
 Your heirs will thank you.

-canadian pharmacies mail order Revisit your contribution levels
+Revisit your contribution levels

 You didn’t think you were going to escape a financial planning article from me without my customary nagging to save more, did you?